 You may be able to use other libraries' materials through the 'Reciprocal Borrowing' program.
 Reciprocal borrowing cards are available to faculty and students in good standing.
-Participating Academic Libraries of Indiana (ALI) include: Concordia Seminary, Huntington College, Indiana University-Purdue University Fort Wayne (IPFW), University of St. Francis, and Taylor University and many more!
+Participating Academic Libraries of Indiana (ALI) include: Concordia Seminary, Huntington College, Purdue University Fort Wayne (PFW), University of St. Francis, and Taylor University and many more!

 Library Instruction Staff will customize library instruction in areas from general familiarization to intense focus on a particular topic or project.
 Library instruction for the online Library can take place in your classroom or in another computer equipped classroom that you reserve.
 Professors are required to be in attendance for all instructional sessions.
 A project giving students hands-on research experience is also available.
 Library Instruction can be requested online.

 Collaborative Study Rooms Two collaborative study rooms are available for students who wish to schedule private study, meetings or work-groups.
 Individuals may schedule the study rooms for up to two hours at a time; groups may schedule the rooms for up to four hours at a time.
 The rooms may also be used by students on a first come-first served basis if no one has scheduled them.
 The study rooms may be reserved at the Circulation Desk.